The Law Behind Baldwin's Tragedy - October 25th, Hour 2

 That's right.

-Uh, three members of the film crew had reportedly stated there were two other accidental gun discharges on that very set days before the fatal shooting.
+As you point out, Three members of the film crew had reportedly stated there were two other accidental gun discharges on that very set days before the fatal shooting.

-That puts uh everybody in charge, including Alec Baldwin as an on location uh producer, it it puts them on notice.
+That puts everybody in charge, including Alec Baldwin as an on-location producer.

 There's a problem here.

-So we're seeing here already that you know the rules, the standards and duties were breached, and that leads to things like involuntary manslaughter, which is a lack of due caution resulting in death.
+And that leads to things like involuntary manslaughter, which is a lack of due caution resulting in death.

-So but in most cases when there's a firearm on the set of a movie when the movie's being shot, there is one person whose job it is to ensure that this doesn't happen.
+So, but in most cases, when there's a firearm on the set of a movie, when the movie's being shot, there is one person whose job it is to ensure that this doesn't happen.

-And there was such a person, right?
+And there was such a person, right, that was identified here.

-And apparently he was rehearsing, and apparently he aimed at the camera with a cinematographer, I guess, was right behind the camera, and she's the one that got shot and got killed.
+And apparently he was rehearsing, and apparently he aimed at the camera where the cinematographer, I guess, was right behind the camera.

 But this woman's dead.

-And a prosecutor would argue that a responsible director would have put procedures in place to make sure that such vital information about gun discharges uh was conveyed to him in his executive capacity overseeing the film and failure to do so, Sean is the kind of recklessness and negligence that the law forbids.
+And a prosecutor would argue that a responsible director would have put procedures in place to make sure that such vital information about gun discharges was conveyed to him in his executive capacity overseeing the film.

 When you accept an increased role, a responsibility for a production as a producer, that carries with it a corresponding increased duty to protect the employees.

-So while I agree with you that if Baldwin had no idea there was an actual bullet in the project in or projectile in the gun, he can't be charged with murder, but he could be charged with a lesser offense of involuntary manslaughter for being negligent as a producer on location.
+So while I agree with you that if Baldwin had no idea there was an actual bullet in the project or projectile in the gun, he can't be charged with murder, but he could be charged with a lesser offense of involuntary manslaughter for being negligent as a producer on location.

 So where do you see this going here?